williamcamasil/util_WSL_GIT_Windows_commands/README.md

 # Difference between Reset and Revert
 Revert: generate another commit to remove the last commit, where generate 2 commits and keep in the historic (It is not good)
 Reset: remove commit and clean this last commit from the historic (It is better)

+# Change name of commit or files
+git commit --amend -m "adding new file with content"

 ```